 the grid nodes are entered in the CSV file in the order illustrated, starting at the southernmost row, ordering the values of the row from west to east, repeating for each row and finishing at the NE corner of the grid.

 The displacement components may be undefined at a node.
 Undefined values are represented by a blank (zero length string) entry

-Triangulated irregular network modelrepresentation csv specifications

-The TIN modelrepresentation is defined by two files, the points file trig_pts_xxxxx.csv defining the nodes in the triangulation, and triangulation file trig_trg_xxxxx.csv defining how triangles are formed between the nodes.

-The first defines the triangulation nodes with the following fields